 Employment and Labor Relations

-The Employment and Labor Relations major provides students with the opportunity to develop the critical skills necessary to analyze employment and workplace issues.
-An interdepartmental program, employment and labor relations examines the social, political and economic dimensions of these issues in the context of a broad liberal arts education.
+The employment and labor relations program equips students with the critical skills necessary to analyze employment and workplace issues, with a special focus on the needs and interests of workers and their unions.
+An interdisciplinary program, the labor studies major examines the social, political and economic dimensions of these issues in the context of a broad liberal arts education.